Let's generate actionable ideas to transform middle grades programs, practices, and policies so that all young adolescents thrive.

 - Christine Thielen, Middle school math teacher and Chair of the Board of Trustees for the AMLE

-- Robert Berry, University of Virginia Curry School of Education and Human Development, Professor & National Council of Mathematics, President
+- Robert Berry, University of Virginia School of Education and Human Development, Professor & National Council of Mathematics, President

 - Banhi Bhattacharya, Council for the Accreditation of Educator Preparation (CAEP), Senior Director of Program Review